-A couple years ago, I had a YubiKey that was affected by a security vulnerability, and to fix the issue, Yubico sent me a brand new YubiKey for free.
+A couple of years ago, I had a YubiKey that was affected by a security vulnerability, and to fix the issue, Yubico sent me a brand new YubiKey for free.
 Since I didn’t use the old YubiKey for authentication after receiving the new one, I decided to see if I could turn it into something similar to a USB Rubber Ducky – a USB device that emulates a keyboard and sends a computer a series of pre-programmed keypresses when it is plugged in.

 It turned out that I was able to do just that, and although a stock YubiKey isn’t ideal as a USB drop, it’s convenient for everyday carry, is often less conspicuous than a flash drive, and has come in handy for me several times as an impromptu way to break out of a kiosk’s restricted shell when other tools were not available.